jsenv/jsenv-pwa/readme.md

 In practice, you should not need to rely on `canUseServiceWorker` because functions will behave as you would expect if navigator does not support service workers:

 - `registerServiceWorker` does nothing
-- `serviceWorkerUpdateIsAvailable` always return `false`
+- `getServiceWorkerUpdate` always return `null`
-- `listenServiceWorkerUpdateAvailable` never call the callback
+- `listenServiceWorkerUpdate` never call the callback
 - `sendMessageToServiceWorker` does nothing and return `undefined`

 ## Service worker registration